 The FZ330 writes its imaging data to SDXC cards, while the RX10 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ330 and Sony Cyber-shot DSC-RX10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 was succeeded by the Sony RX10 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic FZ330 and the Sony RX10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.